0xjei/SawChain/processor/README.md

 Each agent is uniquely identified by his/her own public key.

 #### System Admin
-The System Admin is a special kind of external user from supply-chain participants identified as trustworthy from the consortium.
+The System Admin is a special kind of external user from supply-chain participants identified as trustworthy inside the consortium.
-He is responsible for system start up by recording companies and their administrators, and the entire set of types, according to supply-chain rules and agreements.
+He is responsible for system bootstrap by recording companies and their administrators, and the entire set of types, according to supply-chain rules and agreements.
-Referencing an external agent is possible to avoid tampering or internal advantages by the participants themselves.
+Referencing an external agent from the consortium, it is possible to avoid tampering or internal advantages by the participants themselves.
-There can be only one system administrator for each release.
+There can be only one System Admin for each SawChain release.

 ```protobuf
 message Users {